okta/okta-sdk-dotnet/docs/OrgSettingApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="showoktauifooter"></a>
+<a name="updateorghideoktauifooter"></a>
-# **ShowOktaUIFooter**
+# **UpdateOrgHideOktaUIFooter**
-> OrgPreferences ShowOktaUIFooter ()
+> OrgPreferences UpdateOrgHideOktaUIFooter ()

-Update the Preference to Show the Okta Dashboard Footer
+Update the Preference to Hide the Okta Dashboard Footer

-Makes the Okta UI footer visible for all end users of your organization.
+Updates the preference hide the Okta UI footer for all end users of your organization

 ### Example
 ```csharp